 The first thing you will want to do when trying to remove wax is to use a very dull knife, and try scraping off as much of the wax as possible.

 Step 2 - Freeze It

 Sometimes freezing the wax makes it easier to scrape off with a dull knife.
-Put your article in the freezer until it becomes hard.
-Then, try scraping some more.
+Put your article in a plastic bag and then place it in the freezer until the wax hardens.
+Then, try scraping on the wax some more.